ranjanipandian/f1/README.md

 # python

-To include all the files under the python basics for the beginners.
+This repositary includes all the files under the python basics for the beginners.